fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-12-12】[PicoTrex / Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana & Nano Banana Pro🍌, Gemini-2.5-flash-image based model.
+We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog)
 * 【2025-12-11】[PicoTrex / Awesome\-Nano\-Banana\-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana & Nano Banana Pro🍌, Gemini\-2 5\-flash\-image based model  We also release Nano\-consistent\-150K openly to support the community's development of image generation and unified models(click to website to see our blog)
 * 【2025-12-11】[memstechtips / UnattendedWinstall](https://github.com/memstechtips/UnattendedWinstall) - Personalized Unattended Answer Files that helps automatically debloat and customize Windows 10 & 11 during the installation process
 * 【2025-12-08】[ebertti / awesome\-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram